 • They did not consult with you prior to changing any parts and you therefore could not manage your expectation of what your bill might be.

-• They did not provide drop off services when your car was ready
+• They did not provide drop-off services when your car was ready

 • They did not review the work completed with you.
-As a matter of fact, you collected a bill from the reception desk, settled your payment and were handed your car keys.
+As a matter of fact, you collected a bill from the reception desk, settled your payment, and were handed your car keys.

 • Any billing queries were challenged and also had to be escalated to the manager.

-Now, mechanic shop number one is slightly more expensive then mechanic shop number two.
+Now, mechanic shop number one is slightly more expensive than mechanic shop number two.
 Regardless of this fact, I will continue patronizing mechanic shop number one.
 This is simply because they thought about my total experience as a client and were proactive in providing solutions and also provided excellent customer service.
 My overall experience as a client was an exceptional one; an experience I am willing to pay a few dollars more for.

-Duquesa D. Dean is a Certified Trainer, Speaker and a Transformation Coach.
-She is an Associate Trainer with the International Board of Certified Trainers and has over 20 years experience in the customer service field.
+Duquesa D. Dean is a Certified Trainer, Speaker, and a Transformation Coach.
+She is an Associate Trainer with the International Board of Certified Trainers and has over 20 years of experience in the customer service field.
 She coaches organizations large and small to lift their service levels and offers a unique style of customer service training.
 To book Duquesa email firstname.lastname@example.org or visit her website at www.duquesadean.com.